 Golden Retrievers can be prone to allergies of all kinds, from pollen to foods.
 If you notice your dog is pawing at their face or sneezing excessively, talk with your vet.

-To help avoid tummy trouble, make sure you check out these 16 foods you should never feed you dog.
+To help avoid various forms of tummy trouble, make sure you check out these 16 foods you should never feed your dog.